What Is a Registered Herbalist — and Why Does It Matter?

 In Germany, Austria, and the United Kingdom, herbal medicine is a regulated profession.
 Practitioners train within recognized frameworks, and the public has clear guidance on who is qualified.

-The Registered Herbalist designation — conferred by the American Herbalists Guild — exists specifically to address this gap.
+This gap is real, and it matters when you are making decisions about your health.
+The Registered Herbalist designation — conferred by the American Herbalists Guild — exists specifically to address it.

 What RH(AHG) actually means

-When you see RH after a practitioner's name, it tells you that real herbalists reviewed that person's work and determined they meet the standard.
-Not a testing company.
-Not an algorithm.
-The professional community itself.
+The credential is awarded through a holistic process evaluated by practicing herbalists — people who have themselves spent years in clinical work and who are reviewing yours.
+When you see RH after a practitioner's name, it tells you that real herbalists reviewed that person's work and determined it meets the standard.
+The professional community itself — not a testing company, not an algorithm.

 What it takes to earn the credential